mui/material-ui/docs/data/material/components/stacked-snackbars/stacked-snackbars.md

 ## Props priority

-When the same props are supplied for both `showSnackbar` and `SnackbarsProvider`, the ones added in the `showSnackbar` method will have priority over those in `SnackbarsProvider`.
+When the same props are supplied for both `show` method of `useSnackbars` and `SnackbarsProvider`, the ones added in the `show` method will have priority over those in `SnackbarsProvider`.

 {{"demo": "PropsPriority.js"}}

-In the above example, the `anchorOrigin`, `autoHideDuration` and `TransitionComponent` props in `showSnackbar` are applied taking preference over the `props` supplied on `SnackbarsProvider`.
+In the above example, the `anchorOrigin`, `autoHideDuration` and `TransitionComponent` props in `show` method are applied taking preference over the `props` supplied on `SnackbarsProvider`.

 ## Global content and action props

 To have global consistency of the types of `action` and `content` every instance of snackbar has across your application, use the `ref` prop in the `SnackbarsProvider` component to apply the desired values to the aforementioned props.

-This will save you from a lot of inefficient repetition if you'd to in each instance individually using `showSnackbar`.
+This will save you from a lot of inefficient repetition if you'd to in each instance individually using the `show` method.

 ### Global action prop